scy/votonic/README.md

 * 2× 690Y 2951 CMC [voltage regulators](http://ww1.microchip.com/downloads/en/DeviceDoc/mic2950.pdf), one for each bus port, apparently for power supply
 * TCLT1002 V 727 68 [optocoupler](https://www.vishay.com/docs/83515/tclt1000.pdf)

+## Values of Interest

+On the control unit, I can see the following values:

+* RV battery
+  * remaining capacity percentage
+  * voltage
+  * current (negative if discharging, positive if charging)
+  * remaining capacity in Ah
+* starter battery
+  * voltage
+* fresh water tank level percentage
+* grey water tank level percentage
+* indoor temperature
+* outdoor temperature
+* clock
+* solar current in A
+* status LEDs
+  * 230V external power
+  * charging battery (from 230V, I presume)
+  * inverter
+    * providing 230V
+    * overload
+    * manual
+    * automatic

+However, the water and temperature sensors are connected directly to the display, so it’s quite possible that their values may not be available via the bus.
+For water, though, I seem to have identified the corresponding packets already, see below.

 ## Physical Connection

 Most of the products I’m using connect through an 8-wire RJ45 jack.